-The Lean Focus Business System™ (LBS™) turns principles into practice.
+The Lean Focus Business System™ (LBS™) turns leadership principles into execution.

 Industry Experience of Our Leadership Practice